jmonroym/git-training-/README.md

 # git-training-

-this is a git training test  so there is nothing important in this repository
+this is a git training test  so there is nothing important in this repository.
+LPC training